UKGovernmentBEIS/beis-orp-infrastructure/README.md

-# BEIS Terraform repo for AWS
+# BEIS Terraform repo for AWS PRE-PROD

 This is the Terraform repository for the Open Regulatory Platform (ORP) deployed to AWS.
 This includes the definition for the front-end application, ingestion pipeline, graph database, search module, policies, roles, and supporting infrastructure.